baxter07/django-ajax-views/docs/modules/client_api.rst

     Whenever a view is requested via URL the :func:`View.onPageLoad` function is executed.
 When :func:`requestView` or :func:`requestModal` is called the :func:`View.onAjaxLoad` function is executed.
-    The :func:`View.onLoad` function is always executed but any of those functions can also be omitted.
+    :func:`View.onLoad` is always executed but any of those functions can also be omitted.

     :ivar object Q: Scope of the current view.
 Use instead of jquery object to avoid conflicts in the DOM.
 On page load the **Q** object works the same as the jquery object itself.